-- Approved securities include: - Foreign equity securities, defined as equity securities that are issued by any company that is organized or headquartered in a foreign country, or whose primary business is conducted outside the U.S. - Foreign securities may include preferred stock, stock purchase rights and warrants of any foreign issuer for which equity may be purchased - American Depository Receipts; European Depository Receipts; Global Depository Receipts; or similar instruments representing securities of foreign companies - No single security shall comprise more than 10% of the portfolio's overall market value after accounting for price appreciation. - Private placements, restricted stock, issues related to the Investment Manager, or venture capital may not be purchased.
-The purchase of securities on margin and short selling is prohibited. - The combined holdings of preferred stocks and convertible bonds shall not exceed 10% of the portfolio. - Exchange-traded funds are permissible investments, shall not comprise more than 10% of the portfolio at market. - At no point in time shall the portfolio hold a security in which the Investment Manager's firm has an aggregate position in the security that exceeds 15% of the fair market value of the outstanding stock of the company. - Financial futures are allowed for hedging purposes only.
+- Individual security positions may be limited on an absolute or relative weighting to the associated benchmark index.
+No single security shall comprise more than 10% of the portfolio market value unless such a security position exceeds 10% of the representative index.
+In such cases, the portfolio may hold a position that is the greater of 10% of the portfolio value or 1.25 times the index weight of that security unless specifically permitted by the investment management agreement. - Private placements, restricted stock, issues related to the Investment Manager, or venture capital may not be purchased.
+The purchase of securities on margin and short selling is prohibited.

+- The combined holdings of preferred stocks and convertible bonds shall not exceed 10% of the portfolio. - Exchange-traded funds are permissible investments, shall not comprise more than 10% of the portfolio at market. - At no point in time shall the portfolio hold a security in which the Investment Manager's firm has an aggregate position in the security that exceeds 15% of the fair market value of the outstanding stock of the company. - Financial futures are allowed for hedging purposes only.
 They are not allowed for speculation or for leveraging the portfolio. - The portfolio is expected to be fully invested in Non US common stocks.
 However, the Investment Manager may hold up to 5% of its portfolio in cash equivalents.
 To the extent the portfolio holds local currency cash for non-trading purposes, the cash will be invested in the commingled short term investment fund managed by the custodian consistent with OCC Reg 9 and/or SEC Rule 2a-7.
-Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing.
+Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing. - In the event that a stated limitation is breached, the Manager shall notify Cook County in writing and provide an evaluation and a plan of action.